Downtown Public Health Center

 Provides health screening and interpretation for newly arrived refugees.

 Traveling outside the country?
 Our Travel Clinic can provide the vaccines you need for your travel itinerary.
-Make an appointment to be seen by a Public Health Nurse by calling 206-477-8222.
+Make an appointment to be seen by a Travel Nurse Practitioner by calling 206-477-8222.

 Women, Infants and Children nutrition program (WIC)